Kokko00/DigiOTA_NOR/docs/info.md

 ## How it works

-The circuit works by a voltage entered through the input, and an amplified voltage is obtained at the output.
+This circuit is a digital amplifier built using only simple logic gates.
+It cancels out unwanted noise and boosts the desired signal, much like noise-canceling headphones.
+Its digital nature simplifies integration and automated design.

 ## How to test